You are here

-In general, the Consular Information Sheets do not give advice.
+In general, these pages do not give advice.
 Instead, they describe conditions so travelers can make informed decisions.
 In some dangerous situations, however, the Department of State recommends that Americans defer travel to a country.
 In such a case, a Travel Advisory Level of 3 or 4 will be given for a country or specific region within a country.
 University policy requires that students travelling to countries or regions designated with a Travel Advisory of level 3 or 4 obtain International Travel Risk Assessment and Advisory Committee (ITRAAC) approval.

 Are you aware of your foreign country’s laws?